aerogo/aero/README.md

 - Simplifies single page app development
 - Has a strict content security policy to improve security
 - Shows response time and size for your routes
+- Calculates ETags out of the box (client caching)
 - Provides http: and https: listener
 - Finishes ongoing requests on a server shutdown
 - Supports HTTP/2, IPv6 and Web Manifest